rt-2602/webapps/Library_app/README.txt

 This is a Web application written using Core Java, JSP, Servlet, Mysql, log4J.
 It provides options to issue, return, search books.
 Delete and create user account.

-Create the database tables using mySql queries in the folder Add your db username password in context.xml
+Create the database tables using mySql queries in the folder

-Add data to books table

 Deploy this application on any application server Access the aplication using the url - http://localhost:8080/Library_app/LibraryControllerServlet